Back to resources

 November 2020 / 6 min. read /

-‘How can I make my cloud environment more secure?’
-It’s a common question from enterprise organizations.
-The right question too often answered incompletely.
+The right question is too often answered incompletely.
 That’s because the overriding answer is to adopt a cloud native mindset.
-Instead of thinking in terms of privileged access management, think Cloud Access Management.
+Instead of thinking in terms of privileged access management, think unify cloud identity access security and governance.
 When you do that, securing your sensitive data looks different to how it ever has in the past.

 Define sensitive data